-Australian almond sizes are represented as number of almonds per ounce, which is consistent with international standards.
+Australian almond sizes are represented as a number of almonds per ounce, which is consistent with international standards.
 The grades are: Fancy, Extra Supreme, Supreme, and Manufacturing.

 Almonds can be slivered by almond kernel slivering machine into strip shape, sliced by almond slicing machine into almond slices, diced by almond kernels chopping machine into small granules which are widely used in bakery food processing, such as the biscuit, candy, chocolate, cookie, etc., split, left whole or ground (meal/flour).
 Almond milk is now the most popular plant based milk, with sales higher than soybean milk.

 III.
-Market Demand of Australian Almonds
+Market Demand for Australian Almonds

 ● Domestic consumption of almond in Australia

 Almond is a good source of protein, vitamin E, dietary fiber and monounsaturated fat.
 A diet including a handful of almonds 3-4 times a week may help maintain heart health, help with weight loss, prevent diabetes, fight arthritis and cancer.